 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-Whether you have a Traditional IRA by itself or alongside your employer-sponsored 401(k), changes are coming in 2020 that you need to be aware of.
+Whether you have a Traditional IRA by itself or alongside your employer-sponsored 401(k), we cover the rules that govern these types of accounts in 2021.

 Before you learn about the new rules, make sure you understand what a Traditional IRA is and how these changes can impact your retirement savings.